2016 Year-End Estate Planning Advisory

 New Filing Deadline for FBAR Forms

-FinCEN Report 114 ("FBAR") for taxable years beginning after December 31, 2015, are now due April 15 and are allowed a maximum six-month extension.
+FinCEN Reports 114 ("FBAR") for taxable years beginning after December 31, 2015, are now due April 15.
+Similar to individual income tax returns, FBARs will be allowed a maximum six-month extension for a due date of October 15.
 This is a change from the previous June 30 due date, with no extension permitted.
 For any taxpayer required to file an FBAR for the first time, any penalty for failure to timely request for, or file, an extension may be waived by the secretary.